 Summer at Lincoln Center

 Throughout the summer, Lincoln Center presents a number of annually recurring programs, each with a bit of a different theme.
-The Lincoln Center Festival features nearly 50 performances from artists around the world in opera, dance, theater, ballet and multimedia over a two-week period.
 Out of Doors includes music, dance, spoken-word events, family shows and specially commissioned works—all for free.
 Midsummer Night Swing (also a family-friendly affair) allows you to take dance lessons and then try out your moves to live music under the stars.
 And Mostly Mozart celebrates its 50th season with works of its famous namesake composer through opera, dance, symphonic, and contemporary music performances.

 Big Apple Barbecue Block Party